yermancinto/SDCND_Vehicle_Detection_and_Tracking/README.md

 ![imagen](https://user-images.githubusercontent.com/41348711/46920359-79a73480-cfed-11e8-9a1d-91481e08f0a7.png)

 * Color Histogram feature extraction function:
+The plots below show the YCrCb color space Histogram of a car image.
+Note that the bin range is 0-1.

 ![imagen](https://user-images.githubusercontent.com/41348711/46920413-487b3400-cfee-11e8-9b2f-6005ecafc493.png)

 * Histogram of gradient feature extraction function:

 Covert color function is also used in combination with the above mentioned functions to get features of images of different color spaces
+After some tunning I got a set of parameters with a good accuracy:
+* Spatial binned feature extr:
+      * Color space:
+      *